Description

 Tried: Use %n instead of %hhn to write the full integer count into the target address.

-%n writes a 4-byte integer, which corrupts the three bytes after the target offset in the heap buffer.
-Writing 'sh' requires placing exactly the bytes 0x73 and 0x68 at specific offsets without disturbing adjacent bytes. %hhn writes only a single byte, matching that requirement.
-Using full %n overwrites four bytes at once, which destroys the null terminator and surrounding data and causes system() to receive a malformed string.
+%n writes a four-byte integer, which clobbers the three bytes after the target offset.
+Writing 'sh' means placing exactly 0x73 and 0x68 at chosen offsets without touching their neighbours. %hhn writes a single byte, which is what that needs.
+Full %n destroys the null terminator and surrounding data, and system() then receives a malformed string.

 Tried: Embed the heap address as a literal in the format string without first leaking it from the stack.

-The heap pointer changes on every run because malloc returns addresses that depend on prior allocations and ASLR (even with no PIE, the heap base is randomized).
-Hardcoding the address from a local test run will point to unmapped or wrong memory on the remote instance.
-The address must be leaked fresh from the stack each exploit run using %p, then used to compute the write target for that specific execution.
+The heap pointer moves on every run, because malloc's addresses depend on prior allocations and ASLR randomizes the heap base even without PIE.
+Hardcode an address from a local test and it points at unmapped or wrong memory remotely.
+Leak it fresh from the stack with %p on each run and compute the write target for that execution.

 Learn more